Collyer brothers

 Homer Lusk Collyer (November 6, 1881 – March 21, 1947) and Langley Wakeman Collyer (October 3, 1885 – c.
 March 9, 1947), known as the Collyer brothers, were two American brothers who became infamous for their bizarre natures and compulsive hoarding.
-The two lived in seclusion in their Harlem brownstone at 2078 Fifth Avenue (at the corner of 128th Street) in New York City where they obsessively collected books, furniture, musical instruments, and myriad other items, with booby traps set up in corridors and doorways to crush intruders.
+The two lived in seclusion in their brownstone at 2078 Fifth Avenue (at the corner with 128th Street) in Harlem, New York City, where they obsessively collected books, furniture, musical instruments, and a myriad of other items, with booby traps set up in corridors and doorways to crush intruders.
 Both died in their home in March 1947 and were found (Homer on March 21, Langley on April 8) surrounded by more than 140 tons (280000 lb) of collected items that they had amassed over several decades.

 Since the 1960s, the site of the former Collyer house has been a pocket park, named for the brothers.